Analytical Writing Placement Exam (AWPE)

 For more info on the universitywide AWPE (sample examinations, scoring guide, and FAQs), see http://www.ucop.edu/elwr/index.html

 The AWPE at UCSC

-We strongly recommend that incoming frosh take the May universitywide AWPE because having your score prior to enrollment in July will in most cases help you solidify your course enrollment and fall class schedule earlier.
-Core course enrollment vary from college to college.
-You will receive information from the college you are assigned to in late May regarding enrollment in your Core course and other fall classes.
+We strongly recommend that incoming frosh take the spring universitywide AWPE.
+Having a score prior to enrollment in July will help solidify course enrollment and fall class schedule earlier.
+College course enrollment varies from college to college.
+Students will receive information from their assigned college regarding enrollment in fall classes.

 Incoming frosh who are unable to take the universitywide exam in May (and who do not satisfy the ELWR by other means) will have the opportunity to take the exam during UCSC's Welcome Week in September.
-As an incoming first-year student, no matter when you take the exam, you are assured a space in your college's Core course.
-However, taking the exam before September will likely provide you with more options for enrollment in desired class times.
+Incoming first-year students, no matter when they take the exam, are assured a space in a College course.
+However, taking the exam before September will provide students with more options for enrollment in desired class times.